BlendingJake/JTools-Py/README.md

  * `.single(item)` can be used to get field(s) from a single item, or `.many(items)` can be used to get field(s) from a list of items

- * Multiple fields can be gotten at once by passing a list of query strings.
- `Getter(["name", "age"])`.
-Resulting values from `.single` and `.many` will be lists of corresponding length
+ * Multiple fields can be retrieved at once by passing a list of query strings, like `Getter(["name", "age"])`.
+Resulting values from `.single` and `.many` will be lists of corresponding length.

  * Dot-notation is supported and can be used to access nested values.
 For example, `meta.id` can be used to get the `id` field from the item `{"meta": {"id": 1}}`, resulting in the value of `1`.

  * Integer paths can be used to index lists as long as `Getter(..., convert_ints=True)`, which is set to `True` by default.
 This allows paths like `friends.0`.
+However, `convert_ints=False` should be used if trying to access fields whose keys are strings containing digits, like `{"index": {"0": ...}}`

- * Specials can be can be used to transform the queried valued, and multiple specials can be used back to back, with the output of one being used in the next.
+ * Specials can be can be used to transform the queried value, and multiple specials can be used back to back, with the output of one being used in the next.
  Specials are included in the field path and prefixed with `$`.
 For example, if you have `{"long_number": 3.1415926}`, you can use `long_number.$round` to round it to `2` decimal places, returning `3.14`.

  * Arguments can be passed into these specials!
 For example, if you have `{"email": "john_doe@gmail.com"}` and you want to get just the email provider, then `email.$split("@").$index(-1)` can be used, which will return `gmail.com`.
 Equally, `email.$split("@").1` could be used.

- Arguments can be anything that can be represented in JSON.
+ * Arguments can be anything that can be represented in JSON.
  **Note: JSON requires strings to be double-quoted, so `email.$split('@')` would not work and `email.$split("@")` would have to be used instead.**

  * You don't have to use `()` at the end of a special if there aren't any arguments, or the default arguments are acceptable.

- * More specials can be added!
-Use the class attribute `.register_special()` like so: `Getter.register_special(<name>, <func>)`.
-The function should take at least one argument, which is the current value in the query string.
+ * More specials can be added by using the class attribute `.register_special()` like so: `Getter.register_special(<name>, <func>)`.
+The function should take at least one argument, which is the current value in the query string: `lambda value, *args: ...`

 #### <a name="specials">Specials</a>
 General